 City Council Updates and Public Hearing

-Council received held several work sessions and received updates on the Salem River Crossing project starting in January 2007.
+Council held several work sessions and received updates on the Salem River Crossing project starting in January 2007.
 Regular updates were also provided to affected neighborhood associations and other interested groups.
 Following is a list of dates when Council either discussed or received updates on the Salem River Crossing project.

 January 8, 2007 (Work Session)